IzzetGunturk/Angularexperimenting/README.md

 ﻿# Experimenting with angular

-I have programmed a proof of concept (POC) with Angular to experiment with how everything works.
+I have programmed a proof of concept (POC) with Angular to experiment and see how everything works.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.